DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 # DPIPWE_Tools_Addin

-This ESRI Addin toolbar, for ArcMap provides access to a variety of web based services: theLIST, Google Earth and ArcGIS Online.
-These services are focused on the Australian state of Tasmania.
-This Addin is provided by [Land Tasmania](http://dpipwe.tas.gov.au/land-tasmania).

 ## News
 * **Oct 2019.
 Previous versions of this software are no longer compatible with theLIST  as of 15 Oct 2019.**